 - 5.13.
 Temporary Impact Criteria.
-To be considered a temporary impact, all temporary impacts must meet the following criteria: (1) recontouring and seeding of each temporary impact area shall occur by October 31 of the year of the temporary impact; and (2) temporary impact sites have achieved vegetation success as described in the Vegetation Restoration Plan (see Condition of Approval 8.6). - 5.14.
+To be considered a temporary impact, all temporary impacts must meet the following criteria: (1) recontouring and seeding of each temporary impact area shall occur by October 31 of the year of the temporary impact; and (2) temporary impact sites have achieved vegetation success as described in the Vegetation Restoration Plan (see Condition of Approval 8.6).
+Temporary impacts that do not meet this criteria may require additional compensatory mitigation and an Amendment to this ITP will be required. - 5.14.
 Temporary Impact Restoration Schedule.
 Prior to initiating any temporary impacts, Permittee shall ensure that a Temporary Impact Restoration Schedule has been developed that ensures: (1) recontouring and seeding of temporary impact areas shall occur prior to October 31 of each year where the impacts occur; and (2) all temporary impacts from prior years have met the October 31 recontouring and seeding criteria and have achieved vegetation success as described in the Vegetation Restoration Plan (See Condition of Approval 8.6).